Oral communication practice in groups facilitated by speaking consultants

 PSPG participants commit to a four-week block and meet weekly for 50 minutes.
 Each group is facilitated by one speaking consultant.
 Topics can be negotiated or preset by the facilitator.
 Additional topics can be brought up during weekly sessions.
 It is possible for certain topics to be covered in different PSPGs, but the situation may be different.
 For example, making small talk can be for general day-to-day conversations, or it can be for networking purposes at an academic conference.

-Group 4 Erik | General Themes Mondays 4:10 -5:00 p.m. | October 7, 14, 21, 28 Online | WebEx (Sign up for link.)
+Group 3 Sara | General Themes (Leisure and lifestyle) Fridays 12:10 - 1:00 p.m. | February 7, 14, 21, 28 Online | WebEx (Sign up for link.)
+Small Talk, Games and Hobbies, Fitness and Wellness, Travel and Adventure

 These topics are most suitable for international students who want to practice their English speaking skills in different situations and increase their knowledge about cultural differences.
 Generally, the themes are negotiated by participants and facilitators during the first session, but any additional topics can be brought up during the group meetings.
 Possible topics include: making general conversation, living in the US, discussing hot or popular issues, sharing personal cultural experiences, practicing presentation skills, using politeness strategies, etc.